Van Cleef & Arpels Lucky Spring The Blue Butterfly Variation

 The Meaning of the Blue Butterfly Shift

-The most significant change in the new variation is simple, yet consequential:
+The most significant change is simple, yet consequential.

 The ladybug is replaced by a blue butterfly.